ShimonMoldawskiy/pairing-system/README.md

 To ensure that input data remains unchanged, internal copies of the providers and policy are created for normalization and scoring.

 ### Observability
-The reason why a provider was filtered out or received a certain score, is logged.
+A global `verbose` flag is added to log the reason why a provider was filtered out or received a certain score.
 The edge cases are also logged.

 ## Assumptions